Embedding-Driven Data Distillation for 360-Degree IQA With Residual-Aware Refinement

-The MLP is defined by the function $ \text{mlp}(\textbf{e}_i)$, where $ \textbf{e}_i \in \textbf{E}^*$ represents the embedding of the $i$-th patch, and $\textbf{E}^*$ the set of selected embeddings.
-The output of the MLP is the predicted mean opinion score (MOS), denoted as $pmos$.

-The architecture of the MLP consists of an input layer that receives the patch embeddings, a hidden layer that performs nonlinear transformations, and an output layer that produces the final quality score.
-The structure of the MLP is illustrated in Fig.~\ref{fig:mlp}.
-Specifically, the MLP can be represented as:

-where $ f(\cdot; \vartheta)$ denotes the mapping function of the MLP, and $\vartheta$ represents the parameters of the network, including weights and biases.
+The MLP, parameterized by $\vartheta$, is defined as:

+where $\text{MOS}_j$ is the predicted mean opinion score (MOS) for the $j$-th selected patch.
+The MLP consists of an input layer, a single hidden layer with ReLU activation, and a final linear output layer.
+Specifically, the network architecture comprises a linear layer that projects the input features to 512 dimensions, followed by a ReLU non-linearity, and a final linear layer that maps to the output logits.

-The MLP is trained to minimize the mean squared error (MSE) loss between the predicted quality score $pmos$ and the ground truth MOS, which reflects the subjective quality assessments provided by human observers.
-The MSE loss function is defined as:
+The network is trained to minimize the mean squared error (MSE) between its predictions and the ground-truth (MOS) assigned to the entire parent image.
+This encourages the model to learn patch-level features that are indicative of global perceptual quality.
+The loss function for a mini-batch of size $b$ is:

-where $b$ is the number of samples in the mini-batch, $mos_i$ is the ground truth score for the $ i$-th patch, and $ pmos_i$ is the predicted score for the same patch.

-By leveraging the retained embeddings through the selection algorithm, described in Sec.\ref{sec:emb_sel}, the MLP effectively captures the complex relationships between visual features and perceived quality, enabling robust quality regression for 360-degree images.

-Given that this study adopts a patch-based training approach, where the model is trained solely on individual patches extracted from the input images without access to the entire 360-degree image, a score aggregation is necessary.
-The model predicts $ n$ quality scores, one for each of the $n$ sampled patches from a 360-degree image.
-To derive an overall quality score, these individual patch scores must be combined into a single value.
-For this purpose, we employ a weighted arithmetic mean, with the weights determined by the consistency of each score to the median of the set $ \mathcal{QL}$, where $ \mathcal{QL} = \{ pmos_1, pmos_2, \ldots, pmos_n \}$.
-The weights are as: